Tributes have flooded in for NHS staff known to have died after contracting Covid-19.

-Julie Gammon, ward manager on the acute medical unit where Ms O’Rourke worked, said her team had been left devastated by the loss.
+Julie Gammon, ward manager on the acute medical unit where Ms O'Rourke worked, said her team were devastated by the loss.

 "She was such a kind and caring nurse, and she had a really special relationship with her patients and colleagues," she said.

 "Nursing was something she had always wanted to do, although she came to it relatively late after raising her girls."

 Ms Gammon added: "Aimee was a really valuable part of our work family and would always offer to help if she could.

 "She was really growing and developing in her skills and confidence and I know she would have gone on to have a great career."